 Some models can be reasonably powerful but cannot compete with the power and freedom compared to that of a desktop computer.

-This article explains what an all-in-one computer is and the benefits and disadvantages of using them for gaming.
+This article explains an all-in-one computer and its benefits and disadvantages for gaming.

-Then, I’ll discuss some comparisons between them and gaming with desktop computers.
+Then, I’ll compare them and gaming with desktop computers.

 Benefits of all-in-one computers for gaming

-These benefits include their space-saving size, touchscreen features, and reduced energy use.
+These benefits include space-saving size, touchscreen features, and reduced energy use.
 So, let’s talk about it.